WHOEVER ~ From Death and Back to Life ~ That Quantum Leap

 I gaze in awe

-I am nineteen
+I am seventeen

 I am again as I used to be